langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 {% alert note %}
 Besides WGLMakie.jl we will also need <a href="https://github.com/SimonDanisch/Bonito.jl">Bonito.jl</a>
-to create the HTML descriptions, which will enable us to embed the plots in our blog posts.
+to create the HTML descriptions, which will enable us to embed the plot in a blog post.
 {% endalert %}

 ## A first example